 Another interesting point is that Alloy & Abramson also tried to figure out how exactly their subjects reasoned when they asserted their level of control through some clever post-experiment questioners.
 Long story short (the paper is 45 pages long), the illusion of control shown by nondepressed subjects in the no control condition was the result of incorrect logic, that is, faulty reasoning.

 In summary, the distilled down version of depressive realism that non-depressed people see the world through rose-colored glasses is slightly incorrect.
 Because only in particular conditions this illusion of control applies, and that is overestimation of control only when good things are happening and underestimation of control when bad things are happening.
+But, by and large, it does seem that depression clears the fog a bit.

 Of course, it has been over 40 years since the publication of this paper and of course it has its flaws.
 Many replications and replications with caveats and meta-analyses and reviews and opinions and alternative hypotheses have been confirmed and infirmed and then confirmed again with alterations, so there is still a debate out there about the causes/ functions/ ubiquity/ circumstantiality of the depressive realism effect.
 One thing seems to be constant though: the effect exists.